simplic/documentation/support/SimplicStudio/Setup/Client_deployment_using_powershell.md

-# Client deployment using powersehll
+# Client deployment using powershell

 This article describes how to automate the deployment of a Simplic Studio installation for clients.
 The script below must be added to `Group policies` -> `Startup scripts` (Powershell tab) for `Computer policies`.